monsoonmaelstrom/book2/book2.md

 Peter sighs, but still doesn’t say anything.

-“I told Liam that you make it hard to trust you when you do shit like that, and he said it was sorted.
+“I told Liam you make it hard to trust you when you do shit like that, and he said it was sorted.
 That you two had talked and he was sure you wouldn’t do anything like that again, and not because he broke your nose.
 When I asked why, he said I should ask you,” I lie.

 Peter sighs again.
 Several minutes pass in silence, but I wait.